-Sharjah is a culturally rich emirate of United Arab Emirates.
-It celebrates itself annually through a unique Sharjah light festival when all its prominent locations are lit up with light shows.
-You just have to drive through the city to see the plain jane walls of mosques metamorphosing into colorful stories.
-You can sit at the waterfront and watch the colorful water fountains dance in front of you.
-One can walk in a shopping mall when suddenly the walls of the mall will start dancing taking you to the world of fantasy.
+Sharjah is a culturally rich emirate of the United Arab Emirates.
+It celebrates itself annually through a unique Sharjah Light Festival when all its prominent locations are lit up with light shows.
+You just have to drive through the city to see the plain Jane walls of mosques metamorphosing into colorful stories.
+You can sit on the waterfront and watch the colorful water fountains dance in front of you.
+One can walk into a shopping mall when suddenly the walls of the mall will start dancing taking you to the world of fantasy.

 Sharjah Light festival is celebrated across 14 locations in the Sharjah Emirate.